-The Responsible Entity of the Scheme was Perennial Investment Management Limited ("the Responsible Entity").
+The Responsible Entity of the Scheme is Perennial Investment Management Limited ("the Responsible Entity").
 The Responsible Entity's registered office is Level 27, 88 Phillip Street, Sydney, NSW 2000.
 The Responsible Entity's ABN is 13 108 747 637.

-The Scheme was an Australian registered scheme.
+The Scheme is an Australian registered scheme.

-The Responsible Entity was incorporated and domiciled in Australia.
+The Responsible Entity is incorporated and domiciled in Australia.